dlau613/seeded_lda/README.md

 Modified the lda package that can be found [here](https://pypi.python.org/pypi/lda)

-NEEDS TO BE UPDATED: (current example at bottom)
+Instructions To Run:
-The lda package can quickly be installed with pip install lda.
+Install the lda package with pip install lda.
+The data needed for our program will be downloaded automatically.

-Everything will work as before except that there is a new method called LDA.fit_seeded(X,seeds) which expects an extra parameter called seeds.
-Seeds is a list of lists.
-Each inner list contains indices referring to words in the vocab.
-These words will be the seeds for a topic.
+Run python example.py.
+This will run the our modified LDA and original LDA on different sets of balanced and imbalanced data.
+The modified LDA will have additional seed words as input.
+It will print out information including the run time, perplexity, precision and recall, and it will display some of the top words for each topic.

+Classes:

 Created a Model class to wrap the LDA model.
-Just initialize the Model class with a set of documents then call the documents_to_topic_model method to create the LDA model. display_topics can then be used to display the top words for each topic.
+Initialize the Model class with a set of documents then call the documents_to_topic_model method to create the LDA model. display_topics can then be used to display the top words for each topic.